sofafort/vagrant-proxyconf/README.md

 * `config.proxy.https` - The proxy for HTTPS URIs
 * `config.proxy.ftp` - The proxy for FTP URIs
 * `config.proxy.no_proxy` - A comma separated list of hosts or domains which do not use proxies.
+* `config.proxy.autoconfig` = The full url of the auto configuration script.

 #### Possible values